oracle-livelabs/pts/orcl-dbcs-19c/bkup-recovery/bkup-recovery.md

     </copy>
     ````

-7. List one more time all rows in `EMPLOYEES` table.
+7. Select all rows in `EMPLOYEES` table.

     ````sql
     <copy>